 For many, the question of Volkswagen Atlas Cross Sport or Honda Passport might end up coming down to styling and brand reputation.
 On paper, they’re quite close, the six-cylinder Atlas Cross Sport producing about the same peak power, with the same number of seats, similarly packaged features—even the same max tow rating.

-But the Honda, which has a starting MSRP around where the Atlas Cross Sport is expected to start, packs V6 power as standard.
+But the Honda, which has a starting MSRP around where the Atlas Cross Sport starts, packs V6 power as standard.
 The base Atlas Cross Sport packs a less potent turbo-four, with no apparent benefit to fuel economy.

 Since its last redesign for 2019, the Hyundai Santa Fe has proven just about untouchable in terms of value, with quality and content that belie its low MSRP.
 The Volkswagen Atlas Cross Sport is unlikely to match it in that regard, and numerous publications have declared the Hyundai the clear winner in the two-row midsize crossover segment.